 Registration is now open for 2019

-Upon completion of this program, you will receive an HERBalachia Community Herbalist certificate and be able to use, dispense, and recommend local, non-toxic herbs using methods rooted in science and traditional herbal practice.
-Our program is created in alignment with the American Herbalist Guild recommended guidelines for study.
+Upon completion of Clinical Internship, students will receive HERBalachia Clinical Community Herbalist Certificate and be able to use, dispense, and recommend local, non-toxic herbs to clients.
+Our program is created in alignment with the American Herbalist Guild recommended guidelines for herbal study.